KainTheDev/multi-purpose/README.md

 ## Installation

-To get started with the Multi-Purpose package, you can install it using npm:
+To get started with the Multi-purpose package, you can install it using npm:

 ```bash
 npm install multi-purpose